cyberaktiv/JSON.read/README.md

 	"i": "other string"
 }
 ```

 All types of strings values in object become relevant types.
 Supported objects of any nesting.

+### !Note
+return 'false' if argument of function not object or not string.